-Having problems with financing your tow trucks?
+Having problems with financing your tow trucks or towing vehicles?

 It is a known fact that new business owners have a harder time securing financing, than those who have been around for a while.
 As the first year of any business is always the riskiest, startups can expect to experience several rejections before being approved.
 As a start up, you have to make sure you are prepared to stay alive with money saved up or customers lined up for projected revenues.
 Otherwise what do you got?

 This is even more difficult for those who are looking to start their own towing business.